Categories of events

 - Administrative events (for example, automatic migration of a virtual machine)

-Informational events aren't sent out as alerts and no problems are opened, as this type of event doesn't indicate an abnormal situation.
+Informational events aren't sent out as alerts and no problems are opened, as this category of events doesn't indicate an abnormal situation.